If you've enjoyed our immersive programs, evening lectures, podcasts and online material, you may also enjoy our publications.

-From the Mechon Hadar Center for Jewish Law and Values, Reconstructing the Talmud, by Joshua Kulp and Jason Rogoff, introduces the modern Talmud student to the techniques developed over the last century for uncovering how this literature developed.
+From the Hadar Center for Jewish Law and Values, Reconstructing the Talmud, by Joshua Kulp and Jason Rogoff, introduces the modern Talmud student to the techniques developed over the last century for uncovering how this literature developed.
+Now in its second edition.
 Find out more information and order your copy here.

 |This Songbook is a collection of sheet music for the first four albums of Joey Weisenberg’s “Nigunim” series.
 In these compositions and on the accompanying recordings, you can hear older styles of Jewish music—nigunim (wordless melodies), z’mirot (Sabbath-table melodies), choral music, and traditional nusah (prayer chant)—organically melding with the spontaneous improvisation, liberated harmonies and indie soul music of the Brooklyn soundscape.
 Find out more information here.